 Disclosure: Some of the links on this page are referral links.
 At no additional cost to you, if you choose to make a purchase or sign up for a service after clicking through those links, I may receive a small commission.
 This allows me to continue producing high-quality, ad-free content on this site and pays for the occasional cup of coffee.
 I have first-hand experience with every product or service I recommend, and I recommend them because I genuinely believe they are useful, not because of the commission I get if you decide to purchase through my links.
 Read more here.

-Introduction – Why Small Cap Value?
+Introduction – Why Small Cap Value ETFs?

 These are known as the Size premium and the Value premium, two of the Fama-French risk factor premia that explain the differences in returns between diversified portfolios.
-Here is small cap value vs. the S&P 500 going back to 1972:
+Here is small cap value vs. other small caps and the S&P 500 from 1977 through 2022:

 Here are some more impressive stats illustrating the glamour of small value: From 1928 through 2016, the S&P 500 index had a CAGR of 9.7%, while small-cap value stocks delivered 13.5%.
 Looking at 40-year periods since 1928, the average return of the S&P 500 was 10.9%, compared to 16.2% for small-cap value stocks.

 Unfortunately the Size and Value factors have suffered in recent years, lagging the market.
-I don't employ or advise market timing, but AQR maintains that Value is basically the cheapest it's ever been right now, suggesting that now may be the worst time to give up on the factor, and that it's due for a comeback.
-We would also expect factors to have negative premiums from time to time, even for extended time periods.
+I don't employ or advise market timing, but AQR maintains that Value is still basically the cheapest it's ever been right now, suggesting that now may be the worst time to give up on the factor, and that it's due for a comeback.
+2021 and 2022 were actually great years for small value, relatively speaking, so that comeback may indeed be happening.
+Fingers crossed.

 So now that we know why small-cap value may be the golden segment of the market, let's explore the best small cap value ETFs.

-The 7 Best Small Cap Value ETFs
+The 13 Best Small Cap Value ETFs

-Below are the 7 best small cap value ETFs to capture the Size and Value factor premia.
+Below are the 13 best small cap value ETFs to capture the Size and Value factor premia.

 IJS – iShares S&P SmallCap 600 Value ETF

 The iShares S&P SmallCap 600 Value ETF (IJS) is one of the most popular funds for the small-cap value segment, with nearly $5 billion in assets.
 This ETF seeks to track the S&P SmallCap 600 Value Index and was established in 2000.
-The fund has over 450 holdings and an expense ratio of 0.25%.
+The fund has over 450 holdings and an expense ratio of 0.18%.